-Mandatory Forms (must be electronically completed in Grants.gov) □ Application for Federal Assistance, (SF-424) □ Budget Information - Non-Construction Programs, (SF-424A) Mandatory Attachments (may be scanned into one Adobe Acrobat file or submitted individually).
-(OSHA prefers that the entire application be submitted as a single document, but if that is not possible, please note that there is a 15 attachment limit per application.)
-The Consultation Annual Project Plan (CAPP): □ Overview of the On-site Consultation Project □ Organizational Chart □ Staffing Chart □ Changes in Project's Status (if any) ☐ Operational Description by Annual Performance Goal ☐ Projected Program Activities ☐ Strategy and Targets for the Safety and Health Achievement Recognition Program ☐ Changes to the Internal Quality Assurance Program The Cooperative Agreement for OSHA On-site Consultation: Cooperative Agreement for OSHA On-site Consultation under Sections 21(c) and 21(d) of the Occupational Safety and Health Act of 1970, including: □ Assurances and Certifications Non-Construction Programs □ Lobbying Certifications □ OSHA Restrictions and Conditions □ Equipment Inventory □ Approved On-site Consultation Equipment Procurement Listing □ Training Plan □ Accompanied Visit Plan Other Financial Forms: □ Cooperative Agreement, (Form OSHA-110) □ Supporting Details of Anticipated Costs □ Consultation □ Administration
+Mandatory Forms (must be electronically completed in Grants.gov)

+- □ Application for Federal Assistance (SF-424) - □ Budget Information Non-Construction Programs (SF-424A)

+Mandatory Attachments (may be scanned into one Adobe Acrobat file or submitted individually).

+(OSHA prefers that the entire application be submitted as a single document, but if that is not possible, be aware that no more than 15 attachments can be submitted with the application.)

+The Consultation Annual Project Plan (CAPP):

+- □ Overview of the On-site Consultation Project - Organizational Chart - □ Staffing Chart - □ Changes in Project's Status (if any) - Operational Description by Annual Performance Goal - Projected Program Activities - □ Strategy and Targets for the Safety and Health Achievement Recognition Program - □ Changes to the Internal Quality Assurance Program

-Appendix-B
+The Cooperative Agreement for OSHA On-site Consultation:

+Cooperative Agreement for OSHA On-site Consultation under Sections 21(c) and 21(d) of the Occupational Safety and Health Act of 1970, including:

+- □ Assurances and Certifications: Non-Construction Programs

+- □ Lobbying Certifications

+- □ OSHA Restrictions and Conditions

+- Equipment Inventory

+- □ Approved On-site Consultation Equipment Procurement Listing

+- Training Plan

+- Accompanied Visit Plan

+Other Financial Forms:

+- □ Cooperative Agreement (Form OSHA-110)

+- Supporting Details of Anticipated Costs

+- ConsultationAdministration

+Appendix B